userlerueda/LTRCLD-1451/scripts/LAB_GUIDE_113.md

 $ wget http://172.31.56.131/download/csr1kv-day0.txt
 ```

-Step 2 - Issue the `openstack network list` command to find the IDs for the networks that we want to attach to CSR1Kv.
+Step 2 - Execute the `openstack network list` command to find the IDs for the networks that we want to attach to CSR1Kv.
 ```
 $ openstack network list +--------------------------------------+--------------------+--------------------------------------+